SovereignCloudStack/website/_i18n/en/_posts/blog/2024-05-13-cost-of-making-an-openstack-cluster-scs-compliant.md

 Both commands require `$CLOUD_NAME` to be set, which points to the cloud to be used by the manager applications.
 The `images.yaml` contains all images with their metadata, sources and properties to be installed by the image-manager;
 we provide our example [here](https://github.com/SovereignCloudStack/standards/blob/do-not-merge/scs-compliant-yaook/Informational/images.yaml).

+Making all flavors compliant requires a bit more work if not all the compute hosts have local SSD storage.
+Local SSD storage is required by the two mandatory flavors `SCS-4V-16-100s` and `SCS-2V-4-20s`.
+If this is the case, one needs to group the compute hosts with SSDs into an aggregate, mark that aggregate with a corresponding property, and bind the two SSD flavors to this aggregate via `aggregate_instance_extra_specs`.
+Without this additional configuration, workload might be scheduled to non-SSD-capable hosts.
+More information about this can be found in the [OpenStack docs](https://docs.openstack.org/nova/latest/admin/aggregates.html#example-specify-compute-hosts-with-ssds).

+TODO(martinmo): specific steps for aggregates

 Lastly, the entropy standard shouldn't require too much work, since modern Linux kernels (which are used by the standard images mentioned in SCS-0104-v1) provide enough entropy even in a VM.
 Additionally, CPUs must provide specific